 The analysis of soils for elemental contents presents challenges during the sample preparation step.
 A common method for preparing a soil sample for inorganic elemental analysis involves digesting the soil sample in an acid that is heated to near-boiling to extract the elements for analysis.
 When using open vessels in heating blocks, this extraction method typically takes four hours or more to complete.
 The sample must then be centrifuged or filtered to remove solid particles prior to analysis.
 The use of a microwave digestion system can speed this up significantly by completing the acid digestion in less than 50 minutes.

-Capable of handling even the most difficult, high-matrix samples without dilution, the Avio 200 system brings a whole new level of performance and flexibility to ICP.
+Capable of handling even the most difficult, high-matrix samples without dilution, PerkinElmer’s Avio® 200 hybrid-scanning system brings a whole new level of performance and flexibility to ICP.
+What's more, that unprecedented performance comes with unparalleled ease-of-use.
+Unique hardware features and the industry’s most intuitive software combine to make multi-element measurements as easy as single-element analyses.

 The grain industry is very complex.
 It’s global, diverse, and can also present analytical challenges.
 Today’s grain users demand more when it comes to quality, safety, and uniformity.
 In addition, they seek diverse products with unique characteristics.